top of page

 Startle response

 Introducing different noises to the pups helps them to become desensitised.
-We introduce them to the vacuum, fireworks, wheely bin and many more everyday noises.

-We blow the hair drying in their direction slowly brining it closer to the pups to get them used to The sound and feel long before we give them their first bath.
+We blow the hair drying in their direction slowly brining it closer to the pups to get them used to the sound and feel long before we give them their first bath.

 ENS and ESI

-Both ENS (early neurological stimulation) and ESI (early sent introduction) are simple exercises to which we expose puppies from day 3 - 16 to help their development, resilience, and coping mechanisms.
+Are exercises we do from day 3 - 16.
+We expose puppies to minor stressesf to help their development, resilience, and coping mechanisms.

 Boost brain development